Orthopaedics · Sports Medicine · Performing Arts Medicine

 I believe that orthopaedic care should be personal, with time available to discuss your problem and the various treatment options.
 A comprehensive consultation includes an examination and ordering or review of diagnostic tests, including x-rays and, if warranted, MRI scans.
 I will often recommend initiating treatment with specific stretching and strengthening exercises, with a referral for physical therapy, and sometimes with a prescription for medication and/or shoe modifications.
 Many patients will find that their problems resolve with this type of treatment.
 Injections may be recommended for some conditions.
 I will recommend surgery for patients with certain specific injuries and for those whose condition does not improve.

 My approach to orthopaedic care is based upon my training in sports medicine.
 My special interest is the care of orthopaedic injuries to performing artists.
 I am Orthopaedist to Mark Morris Dance Group, Paul Taylor Dance Company, Parsons Dance Company, Les Ballets Trockadero de Monte Carlo, Ballet Hispanico and, for their New York engagements, Cirque du Soleil.
 I served as Orthopaedist for the Merce Cunningham Dance Company from 1999 to 2011, when the company disbanded.
 I have served as Orthopaedist for over 60 Broadway and off-Broadway theatrical productions, including The Will Rogers Follies, Guys & Dolls, Miss Saigon, Cats, The Who’s Tommy, Grease, Monty Python's Spamalot, Matthew Bourne’s Swan Lake, Riverdance on Broadway, Evita, War Horse, and Motown.
-At present I serve as Orthopaedist to Wicked at the Gershwin Theatre, Avenue Q at New World Stages, The Book of Mormon at the Eugene O’Neill Theatre, Matilda The Musical at the Shubert Theatre, A Gentleman's Guide to Love and Murder at the Walter Kerr Theatre, Aladdin at the New Amsterdam Theatre, Les Misérable at the Imperial Theatre, Hamilton at the Public Theatre, On the Twentieth Century at the American Airlines Theatre, Something Rotten at the St. James Theatre, and It Shoulda Been You at the Brooks Atkinson Theatre.
+At present I serve as Orthopaedist to Wicked at the Gershwin Theatre, Avenue Q at New World Stages, The Book of Mormon at the Eugene O’Neill Theatre, Matilda The Musical at the Shubert Theatre, A Gentleman's Guide to Love and Murder at the Walter Kerr Theatre, Aladdin at the New Amsterdam Theatre, Les Misérable at the Imperial Theatre, Hamilton at the Public Theatre, On the Twentieth Century at the American Airlines Theatre, and Something Rotten at the St. James Theatre.
 I am also Orthopaedist to The Juilliard School, where I work with student musicians, dancers, actors and singers.

 Sports Medicine, Dance Medicine, Performing Arts Medicine